-Sutra (Thread) or Lesson12: Abhyasa Vairagyabhyam Tannirodhah
+Abhyasa Vairagyabhyam Tannirodhah

 Abyasa: practice | Vairagya: non-attachment (abhyam: by both) | Tad (tan): they | Nirodhah: restrained

-As you practice walking down your Eightfold Path each day, you are prone to not only create attachments to illusions through memory, but you are also prone to judging yourself due to these attachments to a sense of identity around a story about how things should or could be (based on your culture, desires, etc), or on how things were (based on your history and/or past experiences).
+As you practice walking up your Eightfold Path each day, you are prone to not only create attachments to illusions through memory, but you are also prone to judging yourself due to these attachments to a sense of identity around a story about how things should or could be (based on your culture, desires, etc), or on how things were (based on your history and/or past experiences).

-Although it is difficult to remain unattached to our stories, identities, form, creations, and sense of self, etc, remaining attached to these illusions through our memory of false senses of self (built with the bricks of the four others types of vrittis discussed last week) causes us to experience and create further suffering as we miss out on the experience of being, and being in, our ever-present higher Self and self-expression.
+Although it is difficult to remain unattached to your stories, identities, form, creations, and sense of self, etc, at times, remaining attached to these illusions through your memory of false senses of self (built with the bricks of the four other types of vrittis discussed last week) causes you to experience and create further suffering as you miss out on the experience of being, and being in, your ever-present higher Self and self-expression.